 Insurance companies perform services for the Fund that otherwise could be handled by DST.
 These services may include preparing and distributing client statements, tax reporting, order-processing and client relations.
-As a result, these insurance companies may charge fees (sometimes called "sub-transfer agency fees") to the Fund for these services.
+As a result, these insurance companies may charge fees (sometimes called "sub-transfer agency fees" or "sub-accounting fees") to the Fund for these services.
 The Fund may pay for such services outside of a Rule 12b-1 Plan (meaning in addition to or instead of as Rule 12b-1 fees) so long as such compensation does not exceed certain limits set from time to time by the Board of Trustees in consultation with management.
 Arrangements may involve a dollar per-account fee, an asset-based fee, transaction or other charges, cost reimbursement, or, in some cases, a combination of these inputs.
-(The Adviser, the Distributor or an affiliate may make additional payments to insurance companies for these and other services, and their payments may be based on the same or other methods of calculation.
-See Revenue Sharing.)

 Sub-transfer agency fees can comprise a substantial portion of the Fund's ongoing expenses.
 While the Adviser and the Distributor consider sub-transfer agency fees to be payments for services rendered, they represent an additional business relationship between these insurance companies and the Fund that often results, at least in part, from past or present sales of Fund shares by the insurance companies or their affiliates.
+The Distributor, the Adviser or an affiliate may make additional payments to insurance companies for these and other services, and their payments may be based on the same or other methods of calculation.
+See Revenue Sharing below.